 The Commission also recommended that Part 3 of the Central Bank Reform Act 2010 be commenced for credit unions providing the Central Bank with the powers to set out the Regulations and Standards of Fitness and Probity for credit unions.
 On 24 September 2012, the Minister for Finance commenced Part 3 of the Central Bank Reform Act 2010 for credit unions.

 A new Fitness and Probity regime for credit unions came into effect on 1 August 2013.
 The regime is being introduced on a phased basis and will be fully implemented by 1 August 2016.
-Details on the Fitness and Probity regime for credit unions are provided in the Fitness and Probity – Credit Unions section of the website.
+Additional fitness and probity requirements for credit unions that are also authorised as retail intermediaries come into effect on 1 August 2015.
+Details on the Fitness and Probity regime for credit unions, including those that are also authorised as retail intermediaries, are provided in the Fitness and Probity – Credit Unions section of the website.

 In order to assist credit unions with the implementation of the new strengthened regulatory framework the Central Bank has developed a Credit Union Handbook.
 Further details on the Credit Union Handbook are provided in the Credit Union Handbook section of the web-site.

 The Central Bank is committed to having clear, open and transparent engagement with stakeholders in fulfilling its financial regulation and supervisory objectives.